 However, to travel with your ESA, you need to provide documentation of your disability from a licensed mental health professional in the form of an emotional support animal letter.

 An emotional support letter is an official document that proves your need for an ESA.
-It must be less than a year old and on letterhead paper or a prescription pad from a licensed medical doctor or mental health professional.
+It must be less than a year old and on letterhead paper from a licensed medical doctor or mental health professional.
 The ESA letter must state the following:

 - That you have a diagnosed mental health condition or mental health-related disability

 - The emotional support animal accompanying you is necessary for your mental health or treatment

 - The type of animal you are bringing, and how many